wikitops/kubernetes_bootcamp_exercises/fundamentals/replication.md

 ## Describe

-Describe a ReplicaSet object can be useful to get exhaustive informations on it for debug purpose.
+Once an object is running, it is inevitably a need to debug problems or check the configuration deployed.

+The _describe_ command display a lot of configuration information about the ReplicaSet\(s\) \(labels, resource requirements, etc.\) or any other Kubernetes objects, as well as status information about the ReplicaSet\(s\) and Pod \(state, readiness, restart count, events, etc.\).

+This command is really useful to introspect and debug an object deployed in a cluster.

 #### Exercise n°1

-Describe the replicaset of the nginx pod in the namespace app-demo.
+Describe the ReplicaSet of the Nginx Pod in the namespace app-demo.

 ```bash
 kubectl describe replicaset REPLICASET_NAME -n app-demo